ObieMunoz/adventPuzzler/README.md

 3. Upon load, the Module will walk you through the process of obtaining your session cookie and will create the file for you if it does not exist.

+### FILE: adventPuzzler_get_data.js

+This JavaScript example application will prompt the user for a year and a puzzle day, then obtain that specific puzzle data input from the AoC website and save it to the local directory.

 ### Function Definitions:

 <strong>convertInputToArray(input)</strong>